grscheller/home/README.md

 * create directories important to my work flow
 * remove items

+Can be used either as a standalone repo, or as a git submodule for the `grscheller/dotfiles` GitHub repo.

 ## Installation Location

 To install these files to your `$HOME` directory from a standalone